Fusion of deterministically generated photonic graph states: Methods

 \subsection{Fusion gate and post-selection}

 For a fusion gate to be successful, two photons have to be detected as described in the main text.
+Mathematically this can be understood by considering two atom-photon entangled states of the form

-Due to imperfections in the emission process the absolute arrival time as well as the relative time difference between the two photons can have an effect on the fidelity.
-Sources of imperfections are mainly spontaneous scattering via the excited state and non-perfect temporal mode overlap of the two photons.
-The influence of the arrival time on the fidelity of the atom-atom Bell state is summarized in Extended Data \Fig \ref{fig:supplement_fusion}.
-Panel a shows the intensity profile of the photon temporal wave function as a function of $t_{R,L}$, with $t_R$ and $t_L$ being the arrival time of the $R$ and $L$ polarized photons produced in the fusion process, respectively.
+The relative minus sign in the equation above arises from the Clebsch-Gordan coefficients in the two emission paths.
+Applying the projector $\bra{R}\bra{L}$ to the product state $\ket{\psi_{\text{AP}}}\otimes\ket{\psi_{\text{AP}}}$ corresponds to the detection of an $R$ and an $L$ photon, signalling a successful fusion.
+This leaves us with the $\ket{\psi^+}$ Bell state.
+We here implicitly assumed that the two photons occupy the same spatio-temporal mode function.
+In the experiment, however, their temporal wave packet may not be perfectly indistinguishable, leading to an incomplete erasure of which-path information.
+Such imperfection can arise from spontaneous scattering via the excited state, or from unbalanced atom-cavity or atom-laser coupling.
+This effect becomes visible when post-selecting on the arrival time of the photons.
+The influence of the arrival time on the fidelity of the atom-atom Bell state is summarised in Extended Data \Fig\ref{fig:supplement_fusion}.
+Panel a shows the intensity profile of the photon temporal wave function as a function of $t_{R,L}$, with $t_R$ and $t_L$ being the arrival time of the $R$ and $L$ polarised photons produced in the fusion process, respectively.
 Events in which a photon arrives outside the time interval marked by the dashed lines are discarded.
 This interval contains about 98\% of all single-photon counts.
 Panel b is a two-dimensional density plot of the number of two-photon events versus arrival times $t_R$ and $t_L$.
 One can see that most events lie in the vicinity of the point $t_R=t_L=\unit{200}{\nano\second}$.
 The dashed line encloses the region defining the post-selection criteria which we specify in more detail below.
 Panel c is a density plot similar to b displaying the fidelity as a function of $t_R$ and $t_L$.
 We find that the fidelity is highest near the diagonal of the plot, that is $t_R\approx t_L$.
 This motivates our choice of the post-selection region enclosed by the dashed line.
 Pixels for which we did not acquire enough data to compute the fidelity are shown in white.
 The fidelity is computed using the formula